Abdelrhman-Khaled1/Areas/README.md

 # Areas

-this is an Andorid app by java and xml to calculate the area of some shapes.
+This is an Andorid app by java and xml to calculate the area of some shapes in single activity.